top of page

 • Worth it for houses or complex layouts

 Avoid buying mesh if your layout does not require it.
+If you decide on a single router or mesh setup, compare available router models suited for your home layout.

 Common Mistakes When Choosing Mesh